thesaigoneer/atomic-saigon/README.md

 In 2022 I already made a number of adapted images, but that got shelved and discontinued by me after some time.

-Now, with the availability of KDE Plasma 6, it was time to revive it and remake that custom image.

 These images will deliver an atomic desktop, with all Ublue tooling and tweaks included, but with the visible applications brought back to a bare minimum, as I like it.